top of page

 What he gets is that the fundamental debate regarding "evolution" assumes false imaginations on both sides- They are not reading Genesis, but imagining what it seems to say.
 Nor are the scientists considering formal and final cause.

 p.
 22: "The second sailing passage encodes the entire methodology of reasoning about function and purpose that Darwin and Dennett* would independently arrive at..."
 Socrates here addresses formal and material causes, with efficient and final causes to be spelled out by Aristotle, drawing the spatial "form and matter" out into time.
-In the Phaedo, formal and final are indistinct, as are material and efficient causes.The Darwinian Revolution is supposed to be that the species change or are not eternally the same, but come to be in what is like a tree of life- the forms themselves grow.
+In the Phaedo, formal and final are indistinct, as are material and efficient causes.The Darwinian Revolution is supposed to be that the species change or are not eternally the same, but come to be in what is like a tree of life.
+The forms themselves grow.
 But just as Darwin is not an atheist, he is not a materialistic metaphysician, either.
 Darwin himself is not a Darwinian, nor did he have Mendalian genetics as more than a suspicion.
-The discussion of purpose centers around teleological explanations of evolution- the girraf's neck grows long from reaching, not accidental variation.
+The discussion of purpose centers around teleological explanations of evolution- the giraffe's neck grows long from reaching, not accidental variation.
 Des Chardan tried to uphold this Lamarkian view, but he fails.
 AI answers:

 "